 Greenleys Junior School – Homework Protocols.

-At Greenleys Junior School we feel that homework is an essential part of learning.
-It is used as a tool by the teachers to assess how a child is achieving within a particular topic and it helps encourage independent learning, a vital skill in adult life.
+At Greenleys Junior School we feel that homework is an additional learning opportunity.
+It is used as a tool by the teachers to deepen learning within a particular project and it helps encourage independent learning, a vital skill in adult life.

 Year 3

-At the start of each half term, a child in Year 3 will bring home a ‘learning log menu’.
+At the start of each term (6 terms a year), a child in Year 3 will bring home a ‘learning log menu’.
 On this menu will be a selection of 8-10 homework activities.

 Each week Year 3 children will: